ImpromptAI/openplugin/docs/source/getting_started/index.rst

     }

-Requesting Call Signature
+Building an API Call
 =========================

-The next OpenPlugin API server operation that is typically invoked after plugin selection is the call signature request.
+The next OpenPlugin API server operation that is typically invoked after plugin selection is the request to build an API call.
 This function produces the specific plugin API call semantics, generating the parameter values for plugin invocation.
 The request is the same as for the plugin selection, the only difference being the URL path of the API server:

 .. code-block:: bash